 What is Credential Access in Cyber Security and Why It Matters

-So when you really think about cybersecurity and all other things that are involved in keeping a system safe, like firewalls and antivirus.
-A lot of people forget that sometimes the biggest threat actually comes from something as simple as someone just getting access to your login details like your username or your password.
+A lot of people forget this.
+Sometimes, the biggest threat comes from something simple—like someone getting access to your login details.
+That could be just your username or password.

 This is what cyber experts call credential access way more dangerous than most people realize, because once they get the details they can basically do whatever they want inside the system.